RomanyU1662160/SASS_Design_System_2/README.md

 ## Usage

-This design system follows the Atomic design principles, meaning it's structured in a hierarchy of atoms, molecules, organisms, foundation, and variables.
+This design system follows the [Atomic design principles] (https://atomicdesign.bradfrost.com/chapter-2/#the-atomic-design-methodology), meaning it's structured in a hierarchy of `atoms`, `molecules`, `organisms`, `templates` and `pages` .
 You can find these components within their respective directories in the `src` folder.

 ### Generating Sass Docs